Can you trust your AI's context?

 Current results

-micro-app reference corpus · fingerprints published in the repository · cross-platform verification runs publicly in CI on every push.
+micro-app reference corpus, re-verified 2026-07-17 · fingerprints published in the repository · cross-platform verification runs publicly in CI on every push · same results as JSON.

 | Engine | CTL | Rebuild | Query stability | Drift under noise | Cross-platform |